cheetah0216/cheetah0216.github.com/_posts/english/2012-12-25-start-from-scratch-english-one.md

 who has confidence in himself will gain confidence of others.
 let's keep our dreams alive.
 Take it easy and enjoy your life.
+It is in giving that we recevice.
+Happiness is nothing more than good health and a bad memory.

 ##Sentence2
 Zip you lips.